On the Adversarial Convex Body Chasing Problem: Theoretical Results on Discretization

 The following are the propagation rules for the discretized Player value functions.
-Notice that the discretized value function depends on the discretized domain $\{\hatX_t\}_{t=0}^{T}$.
-Furthermore, the discretized value function is only defined on the mesh vertices on $\{\hatX_t\}_{t=0}^{T-1}$ at each timestep.
+Notice that the $\x$-argument domain and the $\x$-optimization domain of the discretized value functions are characterized by the discretized state spaces $\{\widehatX_t\}_{t=0}^{T}$.